kv-sub/securin-assessment-1/README.md

 pip install -r requirements.txt
 Run the Flask web application:

-##python app.py
+python app.py

 The application will start running on http://127.0.0.1:5000/ (by default).

 Open a web browser and go to http://127.0.0.1:5000/ to see the CVE list.
-##Application Overview
+## Application Overview
-1. Displaying CVEs:
+-1.
+Displaying CVEs:
-The CVEs will be displayed in a table format with the following columns:
+-The CVEs will be displayed in a table format with the following columns:

-CVE ID
+-CVE ID
-Description
+-Description/
-CVSS Score
+-CVSS Score/
-Published Date
+-Published Date
-Modified Date
+-Modified Date

-2. Pagination:
+-2.
+Pagination:
 At the bottom of the page, you can navigate between pages of CVEs using the "Previous" and "Next" links.
 The current page number is also displayed.

-3. Filtering CVEs:
+-3.
+Filtering CVEs:
 You can use the following API endpoints to filter the CVEs based on different parameters:

 Filter by Year: